La Nouvelle Vague (The French New Wave)

 1964ABand of Outsiders (Bande à part)

-the run through the Louvre Museum
+The run through the Louvre Museum

-and the famous dance scene with Franz, Arthur, and Odile (Claude Brasseur, Sami Frey, and Anna Karina) doing la danse de “Madison” (the “Madison” dance).
+The famous dance scene with Franz, Arthur, and Odile (Claude Brasseur, Sami Frey, and Anna Karina) doing la danse de “Madison” (the “Madison” dance).

 Music composed by Michel Legrand.